philkwek/ID_assignment2_NatureBuddy/README.md

 - Updated Readme
 - Updated CSS Elements of Journey.html and Index.html
 - Updated positioning of Elements on Confirmed_location
+- Updated documentation for Javascript Code

 ## Credits

 ### Media
+- All media used in this app was created by me

 ### Acknowledgements

+### APIs and External JS Used
+- Google Maps API
+    - Maps API
+    - Places API
+- Animate.css (for animations)
+- Darkmode.JS (for darkmode toggle)